-And then after that, you may then go on to decide whether it’s worth it to study law and if you possess the qualities required to succeed in the highly competitive world of legal practice.
 Don’t give the light of day to anyone who says you are being too neurotic for been reflective.
 Nope, you are not.
 It’s rather like doing what lawyers call due diligence.
-In a profession where not so many lawyers are happy with their jobs, it’s always worth it to do a reality of check.
-If anything, to be acquainted with the actual state of things in the real world, and if possible avoid making rash and unformed decisions that could lead you a death bed of regrets.
+In a profession where so many lawyers are unhappy with their jobs, it’s always important to determine if studying law would be the right fit for you.
+If anything, to know the true state of things in the profession before making any rash decision you might regret in future.

-Thus it’s after such due assessment that you can better if you are indeed cut out to be part of the noble profession or your interests would be better served elsewhere.
+Thus it’s after completing this research that you can better tell if you are indeed cut out to be part of the noble profession or your interests would be better served elsewhere.
 In any case, you can’t go wrong thinking things through.

 With that out of the way, lets take a long hard long at the reasons why studying law may be hard for you, the aspiring lawyer.